henryzhongsc/longctx_bench/README.md

 > Given the long context tasks are often time-consuming to evaluate, we additionally supply a set of scripts in the [`scripts/quick_start`](https://github.com/henryzhongsc/longctx_bench/blob/main/scripts/quick_start) folder, which are quick to conclude (just Qasper for LongBench and just two of the longest needle inputs for PaulGraham Passkey).
 They are solely here as proxies to confirm the code and environment are (likely) running fine before committing to longer evaluations.
 We recommend trying these scripts first.

+For viewer's convenience of comparison and potential table/plot construction needs, we share all experiment logs, filtered, and raw results at [Google Drive link](https://drive.google.com/drive/folders/1PBB5bkR88QbaA1-dBTwP5xKLq8iEBcBb?usp=share_link).
+The exact experiment results we reported can be find under the `result_only` folder, which are calculated base on the raw results shared under `full_output`.
+All experiments are done with respect to [commit 3e9d810](https://github.com/henryzhongsc/longctx_bench/commit/3e9d810f93cfdecc87d4538e1721d08047d66010).

 ---